Furlough vs Layoff: What’s the Difference

 What is a furlough?

-Furloughs refer to a mandatory, unpaid leave of absence for a set period of time from an organization.
-Businesses will often furlough employees when they don’t want to layoff staff but lack the resources to continue paying them (in hopes of turning things around).
+Furloughs refer to a mandatory, unpaid leave of absence for a set period from an organization.
+Businesses often furlough employees when they don’t want to lay off staff but lack the resources to continue paying them (hoping to turn things around).

-Those who are furloughed typically don’t fall under the eligibility bucket for unemployment benefits, but they may be able to continue receiving certain benefits while they are away from the company.
+Those furloughed typically don't fall under the eligibility bucket for unemployment benefits, but they may be able to continue receiving certain benefits while away from the company.

 Frequently Asked Questions (FAQ)